Kevin Lisch: 2017–18 season

-Lisch's production dropped off as the 2016–17 season came to a close, with the Kings' management putting it down to a mixture of niggling injuries, his workload, and the fact that he'd just come off an Olympic campaign with the Australian Boomers in August 2016.
-Aimed at resolving a nagging injury that curtailed his performance in 2016–17, Lisch underwent minor knee surgery during the off-season.
-The Kings remained confident during the 2017 off-season that Lisch was the man for the job, despite calls for the team to go after the likes of Jerome Randle or Casper Ware.
-After an off-season of rest and a training schedule refinement, Lisch entered the 2017–18 season ready to redeem himself.

-On September 28, 2017, Lisch and the Kings flew to Salt Lake City in the United States to face the Utah Jazz in a historic pre-season game on October 2, marking the first time an NBL team has travelled to the U.S. to play an NBA team.
+Lisch underwent minor knee surgery during the off-season to help resolve a nagging injury that curtailed his performance in 2016–17.
+After an off-season of rest and a training schedule refinement, Lisch entered the 2017–18 NBL season ready to redeem himself.
+During the pre-season, Lisch and the Kings travelled to the United States to face the Utah Jazz in a historic NBAxNBL pre-season game on October 2.
 Lisch scored 13 points in the 108–83 loss.

-Lisch was described early in the season as "simply not a point guard" after starting at the point in the first three games.
-The Kings' offence looked disorganised in the preseason, as well as the beginning of the regular season, and things only got worse when Lisch went down with a calf tear.
-In just the third game of the season on October 15 against the Illawarra Hawks, Lisch left the game in the third quarter with a right calf injury.
-He was subsequently ruled out for eight weeks with a grade two tear.
-Lisch was on track to return to action on December 17 against the Cairns Taipans after re-joining the full squad at training at the seven-week mark.
-However, he re-injured his calf at training on December 13.
+The Kings started the season with Lisch at point guard, with the experiment being heavily criticised.
+He soon suffered a right calf injury and was subsequently ruled out for eight weeks with a grade two tear.
+He re-injured his calf at training in mid-December.
 The Kings struggled defensively in Lisch's absence and sat at the bottom of the NBL ladder for much of the season.
 He returned to the active roster in mid-January after missing 17 games.
 In his return game on January 13, Lisch recorded seven points and four rebounds in 15 minutes off the bench before fouling out of the Kings' 104–101 loss to the Adelaide 36ers.
 On February 15, he scored a season-high 18 points in a 90–73 win over the Brisbane Bullets.
-Playing alongside mid-season signing Jerome Randle, Lisch helped the Kings to six wins in their last seven games.
+He helped the Kings to six wins in their last seven games.
 Despite the late season surge, the Kings missed the finals with an 11–17 record.
 In 11 games, Lisch averaged 11.1 points, 3.2 rebounds, 2.4 assists and 1.5 steals per game.